'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Several years ago, after a harrowing 48 hours in which her house burned down and she finalized her divorce, Sara drove across the country with her young daughter.

 We put thousands of miles on my vehicle, and I was happiest when there was a black shimmering strip of highway extending from my hood to the far horizon coupled with endless blue skies.
 The boundless enormity of our country made my previous problems feel so small.
-And always, while driving outside of cell phone range and social media's reach, there was Tom Petty.
+And always, while driving outside cellphone range and social media's reach, there was Tom Petty.
 I have a lot of favorite songs of his that are lesser known, but there is no greater feeling than crossing the plains of South Dakota, window down, belting "I Won't Back Down."
 Because I wouldn't.
 I didn't let being alone keep me from seeing the places I had always dreamed of.

 When I slept once by myself on the side of a mountain, completely sure that a cougar was going to come by and snack on me, I sang that song from the safety of my hammock.
 And when I saw [Petty] live for the second and last time at Red Rocks a few months before he passed, I sang just as loudly, surrounded by several thousand fellow fans belting with the same force that I did.
 There really never had been an easy way out of what I had gone through.
 But I made it.